cthoyt/cthoyt.github.io/_posts/2026/2026-05-29-sssom-derived-from.md

 A _mapping triple_ is a subject, predicate, and object such as `mesh:C000089`, `skos:exactMatch`, `CHEBI:28646`.
-By semantic web conventions based on the open world assumption ( OWA), triples are assumed to be true.
+By semantic web conventions based on the open world assumption (OWA), triples are assumed to be true unless stated otherwise.

 ```mermaid
 flowchart LR